You Are Not Responsible for Other People’s Emotions

 The Strategy: The "Glass Wall" Visualization

-But the energy cannot pass through.
+But the energy can't pass through.

 The New Standard

-You are allowed to be having a good day even when someone you love is having a bad one.
+You're allowed to be having a good day even when someone you love is having a bad one.
 That doesn't make you callous.
 It makes you healthy.

 Comments